Course now open

 - These are full of practical examples and techniques you can use right away.
 You can download the course handouts as PDF files.

 - You’ll be given a project (based on a real, open source application) to work on throughout the course.
-This is a great way to put your learning to practice.
+This is a great way to put your learning into practice.

 - What makes a good copywriter?